Statement of Purpose

 My application essay for graduate school.

 Below is my application essay—ie statement of purpose—for graduate school.
 I’ve received some questions about it, so I figure I’d post it for everyone to see.
 Also, while rereading it, it’s clear it was never intended to be my purpose for school, though I didn’t know it at the time.
 Rather, it’s the purpose for Animus.
-The integration of psychology that I speak of are my ebooks, and my articles and podcasts are a demonstration of what the integration of psychology is.
+The integration of psychology that I speak of is Man's Guide to Psychology, and my articles, podcasts, and magazines are a demonstration of what the integration of psychology is.

 I started lifting weights when I was 16-years-old.
 It soon became a passion of mine, not because of how it challenged my body, but because of how it challenged my mind.
 The number of repetitions I performed wasn’t determined solely by a physical strength—it was also determined by an internal strength.
 The fatalism of the weight room taught me that my mind was powerful.